zonemaster/zonemaster-gui/docs/TranslationGuide.md

 The files are located in the [docs/FAQ] folder, one file for each supported language.

-When creating a new FAQ file, make a copy of `gui-faq-en.md` with new language code instead of `en`.
+When creating a new FAQ file, make a copy of `gui-faq-en.md` with the new language code instead of `en`.
 The code must be in lower case.
 Then translate the file using English as the model.